islab-sophia/pp-pad/README.md

 sample config file: program/config/cfg_sample.yaml

 [padding mode]
-- padding_mode: select from 'zeros', 'reflect', 'replicate', 'circular', 'partial', 'cap_pretrain', 'cap_train' or 'pp-pad'
+- padding_mode: select from 'pp-pad', 'zeros', 'reflect', 'replicate', 'circular', 'partial', 'cap_pretrain', or 'cap_train'.
+For 'cap_pretrain' and 'cap_train', use them in this order, since pretrain is required in CAP.

 [path for PSPNet.py]
 - dataset: dataset folder